Durmitor National Park is one of my favorite places on earth, and that’s not an overstatement.

 Need some assistance with your Montenegro travels?
 Here’s my ultimate 10-day itinerary, packed with the best things to see and do in this amazing country!
 Durmitor, Kotor, Lake Skadar, coast & more.

-Drive the famous Durmitor Ring
+1. Drive the Famous Durmitor Ring

 See, I’m a fan of completely untouched nature.
 Add a few walking trails here and there, and that’s about it, in my book.